 - Pre-existing or acute laryngeal pathology.

-- Tracheal transection with retraction of trachea into mediastinum.
+- Tracheal transection with retraction of the trachea into the mediastinum.

 - Anatomical landmarks obscured by gross haemorrhage/surgical emphysema, etc.